 We widened our rambling beyond the Royal Mile.
 We chatted and laughed as we walked, falling easily into our comfortable and intimate travel mode, honed over many trips made together as a family.
 This one was a consolation for me.
 Originally, I had planned to come to Scotland with Gen. Our goal was to hike the length of Hadrian's Wall, a famous stony relic from the Roman Empire.
 As an archaeologist, it had been on Gen's 'Must See' list for a long time.
 Mine too.
 After an energizing trip to Prague and Berlin to see Olivia during the summer of 2019, amidst financial and medical stresses, we decided to take the plunge.
 Our plan was to fly to Edinburgh, rent a car, drive to England, hike the 70-mile Wall trail - where we would celebrate my 60th birthday - then make a looping drive around Scotland back to the capital.
 I had a feeling it would be a special trip, so I spent many hours working out the logistics.
 Finally, everything was in place.
 It was February 2020.
 You know what happened next.
 Covid.
 Trip cancelled.
 That was hard but I kept things in perspective.
 Gen's cancer meant she was part of the at-risk population, so we decided to keep a low profile.
 I shelved our Scotland plans for post-pandemic.
 Very sadly we never went.
-In 2021, Gen endured heart surgery as part of her cancer treatment, followed by months of rehab.
-She died on October 4th, 2022.
+In 2021, Gen endured heart surgery as part of her cancer treatment.
+It was supposed to add years to her life.
+However, the cancer suddenly began spreading rapidly, reinfecting her heart.
 After her memorial, Sterling suggested we go to Scotland and visit Hadrian's Wall for her.
-It was a great idea.
+I thought it was a great idea.
 We decided to go.